 All LTS facilities are fully wired for Internet access and offer network connections for laptop use.
-Wireless networking is available in select locations.
+Wireless networking is available in all buildings and in many outside locations.
 Most of the electronic resources subscribed to are available via the campus network.
-These resources may be accessed through the workstations provided, as well as through any computer linked to the campus network.
+These resources may be accessed through the workstations provided as well as through any computer linked to the campus network.

-The Main Library is comprised of three connected buildings: the Bertha and Jacob Goldfarb Library, the Leonard L. Farber Library, and the Rapaporte Treasure Hall.
-The Goldfarb/Farber Libraries house resources and services supporting the humanities, the social sciences, Judaica, creative arts, and intercultural studies.
-The Rapaporte Treasure

-Hall is the site of many concerts and lectures during the academic year.
+The Main Library comprises three connected buildings: the Bertha and Jacob Goldfarb Library, the Leonard L. Farber Library, and the Rapaporte Treasure Hall.
+The Goldfarb/ Farber Libraries house resources and services supporting the humanities, the social sciences, Judaica, and creative arts.
+The Rapaporte Treasure Hall is the site of many concerts and lectures during the academic year.
+The main floor of the Goldfarb Library offers a variety of services.
+Students, faculty, and staff interested in creating multimedia projects for their classes are invited to make use of the computers, equipment, and software in the Instructional Technology Resource Center.
+Research assistance services are located here, as well as computer help services, borrowing services, and traditional reserve services.

 The Judaica Library, located on the mezzanine level of the Goldfarb Library, contains one of the country's most important collections of reference materials and core texts in major areas of Judaic studies, the ancient Near East, and the modern Middle East.
-The Judaica book collection includes over 150,000 titles in Hebrew, Arabic, and Western European languages.
+The Judaica book collection includes more than 150,000 titles in Hebrew, Arabic, and Western European languages.

-The Robert D. Farber University Archives is located on the second level of the Farber Library.
-The Archives house historical records documenting the origin, development, and achievements of the University and its faculty, staff, and alumni.
+The Robert D. Farber University Archives are located on the second level of the Farber Library.
+The archives house historical records documenting the origin, development, and achievements of the university and its faculty, staff, and alumni.
 The collection includes photographs, correspondence, rare film, and other documents.

-Media Services is located on the third level of the Goldfarb Library.
-This department maintains the University's technologyenhanced classrooms and provides loaner equipment such as overhead projectors, computers, data projectors, TVs, and VCRs.
+The Media and Technology Services Department is located on the third level of the Goldfarb Library.
+This department maintains the university's technology-rich classrooms and provides loaner equipment such as overhead projectors, computers, data projectors, TVs, and VCRs.
 Audio and video production, editing, and conversion services are also available.

 The Norman and Rosita Winston Creative Arts Center is located on the third and fourth levels of the Farber Library.
-The Center houses over 15,000 music scores and over 33,000 sound recordings.
+The center houses over 15,000 music scores and more than 35,000 sound recordings.